Reliable Curation of EHR Dataset via Large Language Models under Environmental Constraints: Medical Literature–Inspired Demos

 To supplement benchmark data, we created 105 few-shot demonstrations inspired by published studies that used the MIMIC-IV dataset.
 Candidate cohort criteria were identified by searching for ``MIMIC-IV'' on PubMed and reviewing approximately 20 recent papers.
 From these, we adapted subject selection descriptions into natural language questions.
 For example, a criterion such as ``We selected patients that…'' was paraphrased into ``Select patients that…,'' while visualization-oriented questions were framed in formats like ``Generate the distribution of … for all patients that….''
 In addition to direct adaptations, some questions were modified to expand coverage across different database attributes or application scenarios (e.g., visualization as well as cohort selection).

 The corresponding gold SQL queries were first generated by {\tt gpt-4-1106-preview} and then validated against DuckDB implementations of the MIMIC databases.
-The correctness of the queries is manually checked by executing them on the database.
-Invalid queries were debugged and corrected to yield syntactically valid and semantically accurate equivalents in the DuckDB dialect.
+We manually verified their correctness in our local database system, defined as valid, free of execution errors, and accurately presenting the information needed to address the corresponding question.
+Most of the debugging process consisted of resolving execution errors, but also included more arduous fixes, such as rewriting the entire query.

 All demos follow the same format as described in Appendix~\ref{apd:prompt-template-sql}, including chain-of-thought reasoning steps and explicit table selection, ensuring consistency across sources.
 This process yielded 105 high-quality demonstrations that complement benchmark-derived examples and better reflect clinically realistic query patterns.